What is Income Protection Insurance?

 Anyone between the ages of usually 16 and 59 can apply for Income Protection cover.
-As the criteria for state provision of Incapacity Benefit becomes more stringent, it is key that individuals consider this type of cover to maintain their standard of living should long term illness or injury occur.
+As the criteria for state provision of Employment and Support Allowance (ESA) becomes more stringent, it is key that individuals consider this type of cover to maintain their standard of living should long term illness or injury occur.

 In what way does it differ from Accident, Sickness and Unemployment cover?